These application forms assist corporations and other reporters to meet their obligations under the

 National Greenhouse and Energy Reporting Act 2007 (NGER Act) and the

 Each form provides background information on the administrative process it applies to and basic instructions for its use.
 More information may be provided in a guide, where necessary.

-The Clean Energy Regulator (the agency) may update or remove this information as required and you are encouraged to check that you are using the latest version of each document.
+The Clean Energy Regulator (CER) may update or remove this information as required, and you are encouraged to check that you are using the latest version of each document.